Understanding Users' Interaction with Login Notifications: Login Notifications in the Wild

-\textbf{Selecting a Representative Login Notification} Our data-driven \emph{baseline} login notification (see Figure~\ref{fig:baselineemail}) includes all components used by at least $50\%$ of the notifications.
-It uses a neutral subject and a slightly modified headline.
-We adjusted our email sender, opted for an HTML email, and included a logo.
-Also, we included the affected account name and referred to ``your account.''
-We included the most popular sign-in details, as well as legitimate and malicious instructions for users to take after receiving the notification.
-As our study sample was U.S.-based, we included the \CircledTop{ \sffamily7}~\emph{State} in the sign-in details.
-The email also included a closing and footer with fictional legal information.
+For our user study (see Section~\ref{sec:measurment-method}), we aimed to use a notification that closely resembles the state of the art of real-world login notifications.
+Our data-driven \emph{baseline} (see Figure~\ref{fig:baselineemail}) includes all components used by at least $50\%$ of the analyzed notifications, leading to 11 components comprising the notification: It uses a neutral subject and a slightly modified headline.
+We adjusted the email sender, opted for an HTML email, and included a logo.
+We also mentioned the affected account name and referred to ``your account.''
+We listed the most popular sign-in details and legitimate and malicious instructions with actions for users to take after receiving the notification.
+Our study sample was U.S.-based, so we included the ~\emph{State} in the sign-in details.
+The email also had a closing and footer with fictional legal information.

+By deriving a representative notification, we could test users' general understanding , their reaction, and their perceptions.
+While the majority of the 72 collected notifications included slightly fewer components (57\% include at least 9 components) we still decided to include all 11 components in the \textit{baseline} to be able to make a statement about each components' usefulness in an idealized scenario.
+Components omitted in real-world notifications most often were the ~\emph{Account Name}, e.g., ``Hi \{Account Name\},'' and the ~\emph{Closing}, e.g., ``Thanks, The AcmeCo account team.''